DavidTalamona/cordova-plugin-tcs-benefits/README.md

 Result:
 ```
 "start" => (iOS only) in case of app start
-"dynamicLink" => (at the moment Android only) in case of app is started and dynmaicLink gets clicked
+"dynamicLink" => (at the moment Android only) in case of app is started and a dynamic link gets clicked
-"notification" => (at the moment Android only) in case of app is started and push notification is received
+"notification" => (at the moment Android only) in case of app is started and a push notification is received
 ```